garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 And 500 block peach running thangs ya see
 Moving gallon after gallon and key after key
 I'm telling you I done seen it all
-From niggaz hitting the sherman and the passout on the wall From cluckers wanting a hit so bad they let there panies fall Teeth rotten hair gone, and whole checks get blown
+From niggas hitting the sherman and the passout on the wall From cluckers wanting a hit so bad they let there panies fall Teeth rotten hair gone, and whole checks get blown